testillano/h2agent/README.md

 Load testing is done with both [h2load](https://nghttp2.org/documentation/h2load-howto.html) and [hermes](https://github.com/jgomezselles/hermes) utilities using the helper script `st/start.sh` (check `-h|--help` for more information).

-Also, `st/last.sh` script repeats the last execution in headless mode.
+Also, `st/repeat.sh` script repeats a previous execution (last by default) in headless mode.

 As schema validation is normally used only for function tests, it will be disabled here, and `h2agent` could be for example started with 5 worker threads to discard application bottlenecks and some histogram boundaries to better classify internal answer latencies for [metrics](#oam):